 Program Summary and Budget are documents included in your contract and outline the work you will complete and how you will complete it.
 These documents serve as the ultimate source of program activities and expectations for the contract period.

 FY 2021 SNAP-Ed P&O Manual Updates.
 If there are changes to the Guidance or other SNAP-Ed regulations, MFF will update the P&O Manual to remain consistent with Federal SNAP-Ed requirements.
-Updated versions will be available at: snap- ed.michiganfitness.org/programming- operations-manual.
-Notification of changes will be made via the SNAP-Ed website and via email communication.
+Updated versions will be available at: <a href="mailto:snap-ed.michiganfitness.org/programming-ed.michigan